vcjod00/HaskellTutorial/blog_6.md

 ## A blog introducing and showing lists and tuples in Haskell
 > __*By Vincent Jodjana*__

-Haskell use lists and tuples as fundamental structures for managing several values.
-Lists and tuples are similar in the sense that they group multiple values into a single combined value.
+Haskell use lists as fundamental structures for managing several values.
 Lists are also very similar to arrays in Java and C++.

     Prelude> let numbers = [2, 4, 6, 8]
     Prelude> let truths = [True, True, False]